pinskylab/laboratory/EecSeq/README.md

   - [4.
 Anneal
     adapters](https://pinskylab.github.io/laboratory/protocols/anneal.nb.html)

       - Anneal the SAI Universal and Indexed adapters
+      - These indexes are identical to the indexes used in the corresponding illumina primers (5, 8, 9, and 11)

   - [5. mRNA
     capture](https://pinskylab.github.io/laboratory/protocols/mrna-capture.nb.html)